dylanlan/dylanlan.github.io/qol.md

 ### Misc Bugs
 - "You are too busy", when trying to polish gems.
 Need to log off and log back in to fix it.
 Annoying.
 - "You are distracted", when trying to use certain popups for quests / dialogue etc. Often need to just retry.
+- It's possible to "overkill" a monster, where you do _soooo_ much damage, that it ends up doing 0 damage.
+Woops, too stronk.
+See "Bit limitations" section
 - Bosses can "despawn" if they don't see an Aisling for a short amount of time (eg: 1-5 seconds?).
 This is an absolute nightmare for certain quests, eg: Eingren Manor to get Demon Lord's Notes, since it can take 5-6+ hours to get to the boss, and then it can mysteriously disappear and you need to start over...
 - Coming soon: Maybe just one or two more bugs (right??)